Walter Oi

-Walter Yasuo Oi (July 1, 1929 – December 24, 2013) was the Elmer B. Milliman Professor of Economics at the University of Rochester in Rochester, New York.
+Walter Yasuo Oi (大井 庸男, July 1, 1929 – December 24, 2013) was the Elmer B. Milliman Professor of Economics at the University of Rochester in Rochester, New York.
 He was a fellow of the American Academy of Arts and Sciences, a distinguished fellow of the Society of Labor Economists, and a recipient of the Secretary of Defense Medal for Outstanding Public Service.
 He is credited with providing the economic basis for a voluntary military and the elimination of a draft.

 Early life

 Oi was born in Los Angeles, California.
 He obtained a Ph.D. in Economics from the University of Chicago in 1961.

 At age 13, Oi and his family were detained by U.S. authorities and sent along with other Japanese-Americans to an internment camp following the signing of Executive Order 9066.
 For the first few days of his internment, Oi and his family lived in a stall at Santa Anita Park.

 Oi began to lose his sight in the 1960s, as he finished his doctoral work and began searching for a faculty position.